oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 4. Update bootloader (Grub)

 **Attention:**
 Double your attention in the install steps.
-You can crash your system because you have execute all commands as a root user.
+You can crash your system because you have executed all commands as a root user.
 {: .notice_danger}

 ### Install modules and headers